Autumn Peltier: Positions on water conservation

-Peltier’s views on conservation justice are in line with traditional Indigenous perspectives and can be characterized as relational, which entails a kinship as well as an interdependent human relationship with nature and all its beings.
+Peltier's views on conservation justice are in line with traditional Indigenous perspectives and can be characterized as relational, which entails a kinship as well as an interdependent human relationship with nature and all its beings.
 She says that:

-Peltier is also a strong believer in the role of women in water advocacy, explaining that the first two teachings all humans experience when in the womb are to love the water and to love one’s mother.
+Peltier is a strong believer in the role of women in water advocacy, explaining that the first two teachings all humans experience when in the womb are to love the water and to love one's mother.
 Thus, according to Peltier, women are truly connected to water in a spiritual way, as the nine months of carrying a baby is believed to be a ceremony.

 Peltier also believes strongly in the power of young people to create change.
 She supports the advocacy of other youth to collectively effect change, as youth will make future decisions for their countries.
-She expresses frustration at how young people must “[pay] for the mistakes that older people made”.
+She expressed frustration at how young people must "[pay] for the mistakes that older people made".
 Despite this frustration, she describes feeling good about her own work and other young people stepping up to take action.
-Through Peltier's passion and work she works very close with The DreamCatcher Charitable Foundation who together have since provided short term water access relief to over 500 homes across First Nations communities (as of this day November 23, 2022).
+Peltier worked closely with the Dreamcatcher Charitable Foundation to provide short-term water access relief to over 500 homes across First Nations communities (as of November 23, 2022).
 Their on-going partnership is considered to be one of the largest humanitarian relief efforts across First Nations Indigenous communities that is not supported nor at all funded by the Canadian Government.

-One major facet of Peltier’s work is her environmental justice activism.
+One major facet of Peltier's work is her environmental justice activism.
 She has discussed the challenges of environmental racism against First Nations communities in Canada in the context of water rights.
 Peltier has argued that the demands of Indigenous peoples in Canada are consistently ignored and minimized by virtue of their indigeneity.
 Peltier has drawn attention to disparities in treatment of Indigenous people in Canada relative to non-indigenous Canadians, comparing the experience of First Nations citizens (who often face police brutality, political repression, and racism), with that of white Canadians living in remote communities, who are never denied access to water.